mearlboro/mearlboro.github.io/_posts/2021-04-19-synch-part-5-blink-sync.md

 $ sudo ntpdate 0.uk.pool.ntp.org
 ```

-SNTP was created in the 90s as an lightweight alternative to NTP, but thankfully computers today no longer have the hardware limitations that once constrained the use of NTP.
+**SNTP** was created in the 90s as an lightweight alternative to NTP, but thankfully computers today no longer have the hardware limitations that once constrained the use of NTP.
 Both protocols can be used over wired or wireless networks and rely on the same hierarchical infrastructure.

-PTP, introduced in 2002, relies on the same stratum 0 clocks and stratum 1 devices, but a separate hierarchy emerges.
+**PTP**, introduced in 2002, relies on the same stratum 0 clocks and stratum 1 devices, but a separate hierarchy emerges.
 In contrast, PTP is a lot more precise than both NTP and SNTP, but normally requires a wired connection and is [not supported on RPi](https://www.raspberrypi.org/forums/viewtopic.php?p=1462916) even using ethernet, as the controller does not support hardware timestamping.

 #### The daemons of time

-The first thing to figure out was how exactly one controls the time on a Linux device, specifically one running Raspberry Pi OS.
 As time is serious system business, it is handled by a daemon - a piece of software which runs in the background and manages operating system functions.
 There are several daemons that deal with both fetching and setting system time, dark and mysterious enough that reading about them competes with a treatise on daemonology.

 ![](/assets/img/posts/synch/timedaemons.png)